Systemcluster/systemcluster.github.io/about.md

 This website is authored by Christian Sdunek, a software developer from Hannover, Germany.

 I created this site to host and present my projects, write about ideas and progress, and to be able to refer to some sort of portfolio.
-The content consists of varying subjects regarding software development, web design, and game development.
+The content here consists of varying subjects regarding software development, web design, and game development.

+I am a passionate programmer with years of experience gained in education, employment, and spare time.
 My main expertise includes, but is not limited to:

-* C++, especially recent versions of the language
+* Software engineering and development in C++ and other languages
-* Engineering of APIs and software applications
+* Webdesign and development of web applications
-* Frontend web technologies and webdesign (JavaScript, CSS3, HTML5, web-browser extension APIs)
-* Game programming and game design (OpenGL, Unreal Engine 4, Unity3d)
+* Game programming and game design

 Some of my personal and open-source projects can be found on this site or in my [GitHub account](https://github.com/systemcluster).
 All software and source code on this site, if not stated otherwise, is subject to the [zlib license]({{ "/license/" | prepend: site.baseurl }}).

-I am currently working on a bachelor's degree in applied computer science at the [HS Hannover](https://hs-hannover.de).

 ---

-This website is hosted on [GitHub Pages](https://pages.github.com) and is powered by the following open-source projects:
+This website is hosted on [GitHub Pages](https://pages.github.com) and makes use of the following open-source projects:

 * [Jekyll](https://github.com/jekyll/jekyll)
 * [Turbolinks](https://github.com/rails/turbolinks)